ddnz/wekaRunningResults/README.md

-# wekaRunningResults will be appear in this repositories.
+# weka results will be appear in this repository.